-After school care is a place for school children that is open after school until 18.30 hours, during school holidays and if there is no school on an (extra) day, we are open all day.
-During holidays your child can come and play all day long because BSO de Eglantier is open every day (excluding weekends).
-Your child can also come and play on study days and free afternoons.
-You can also request childcare without a BSO contract for holidays, study days and free afternoons.
+After school care is a place for school children that is open after school until 18.30 hours, during school holidays and if there is an extra free day from school, we are open all day.
+During school holidays, there is a fun holiday programme for the children.
+Childcare during school holidays is also possible without a BSO contract, but with a flex-contract.